 - Square Enix has done this several times, starting with Final Fantasy VII International when all of the additions made to the North American version were imported back to Japan...with further additions (most notably a bonus disc).
 The examples that causes the most ire though are the updated versions of the Kingdom Hearts which give the Japanese fans everything the North American fans had in their version plus extra bosses and storyline scenes.
 This version of things ended up being a case of No Export for You for the American fans.
-Luckily, the Final Mixes seem to finally be getting a wider release with the Updated Re-release of the 1.5 (and hopefully 2.5) versions of the early PS2 games.
+Luckily, the Final Mixes seem to finally be getting a wider release with the Updated Re-release of the 1.5 and 2.5 versions of the early PS2 games for PS3 players.

 - Animal Crossing for GameCube was Doubutsu no Mori + with a bunch of new furniture, new holidays, and e-Reader support.
 This version got translated back to Japanese with even more stuff as Doubutsu no Mori e+.